 - Healthcare in Florida is getting more expensive.
 Car insurance companies are hit hardest when paying out claims involving medical bills, and it’s not getting any cheaper.
 Healthcare spending increases by an average of 6.3% every year in Florida.

 - Florida is experiencing more severe weather.
 In Florida, weather events like severe storms, droughts, and tropical cyclones are becoming increasingly common.
 These weather events cause insurers to pay out a higher number of claims, which tend to be more expensive and less predictable.
 As a result, they have to raise rates to keep pace.

 However, there could be other issues elevating your rates.

 If your driving record is clean and your rates are still high, your car insurance might be expensive because of your:

 Age.
 Drivers under 25 and older than 65 pay more for auto coverage because they are statistically more likely to be involved in serious and fatal accidents.
-In Florida, 16-year-old drivers pay an average of $3,390, 25-year-old drivers pay an average of $939, and people over 65 pay an average of $788.
+In Florida, 16-year-old drivers pay an average of $5,301 per year, 25-year-old drivers pay an average of $1,440 per year, and people over 65 pay an average of $1,199 per year.

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In Florida, the most expensive locations for insurance are Hialeah, Miami, and Tampa.
+In Florida, the most expensive locations for insurance are Boynton Beach, Hialeah, and Egypt Lake-Leto.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Claims history.
 Numerous recent claims can drive up your premiums.
 That's one reason why it sometimes makes sense to pay out of pocket rather than file a claim, especially if a claim won’t get you much more than your deductible.